tmohme/gradle-elm-plugin/README.md

 }
 ```

-## Tasks
+## Extension
-This plugin adds a `elmMake` task to the build.
-It *does not* make any other task depend on `elmMake`, thus you might want to add such a dependency yourself.

-Configurable properties of the task:
+The plugin supports the `elm` extension with the following properties:

 | Name           | default                        | type    | description |
 | -------------- | ------------------------------ | ------- | ----------- |